home | what's new | other sitescontact | about

 • "The earliest collection of letters attributed to Paul does not contain the Pastorals [Paul's purported letters to church pastors].
 In fact, we do not even hear of the Pastorals at all until Irenaeus (c.
 190).
 They appear as a part of the Christian canon only after this time, always as a set...
 Even the great orthodox propagandist Eusebius does not include them in his Bible (c.
 325)."

 • Editor's note: We should not be surprised at these propaganda tactics of altering records and misrepresenting testimony.
 Does not all this sound familiar?
-Do you we not see these same examples of disingenuity in the political news today?
-Censorship is common now and only one narrative is allowed to be presented to the public.
+Do we not see these same examples of disingenuity in the political news today?
+We actually have present-day examples of video tape of a Presidential candidate being edited to say what was never said.
+If this is done in our age, with a full glare of scrutiny on such things, how much more likely would fakery have taken place during an age with zero fact-checking controls?
+Censorship is common now and only one narrative is allowed by the totalitarians to be presented to the public.
 These are the common strategies of "The Lying Teacher," evident everywhere in history.
+Even the art, every form of art, in the ancient world, we learn from art historians, is an example of "visual propaganda."

 "… the forgery of letters has been such a common practice in the world, that the probability is at least equal, whether [biblical documents] are genuine or forged.
 One thing, however, is much less equivocal, which is, that out of the matters contained in those books, together with the assistance of some old stories, the church has set up a system of religion very contradictory to the character of the person whose name it bears.
 It has set up a religion of pomp and of revenue, in pretended imitation of a person whose life was humility and poverty."
 Thomas Paine, The Age Of Reason [a book the author began to write while he awaited death by guillotine during the French Revolution]